Raffle Prize Ideas: How to Find Affordable Prizes for Your Fundraiser

-Many small businesses are happy to help a good cause in their community; larger businesses may have procedures set up to request donations.
+Many small businesses are happy to help a good cause in their community.
+Larger businesses may already have procedures set up to make requesting donations easier.

 Ask Members to Use Their Talents

-Another idea to source great, free or low-cost raffle prizes is to ask your members what they can donate.
-This doesn’t necessarily mean just money or items, but perhaps their special talents as well.
+To source great, free or low-cost raffle prizes, ask your members about their talents.
+Oftentimes, individuals can donate not only money for prizes or physical objects to give away, but their talents as well.

 Buy Raffle Prizes in Bulk

 Another idea to save money on your raffle prizes is to buy small prizes in bulk and gather them into baskets or gift bags.

 Think of a gift bag full of small toys, a garden fun gift basket with seeds, planters, and decorative plant tags, or other groupings of low-cost items.

 Get More Inspiration

 Hopefully, you’ve found some good raffle prize ideas to help you keep your costs down and the profits for your charity or organization up.
 But if you’d like additional inspiration, here are some places to look: